cositools/cosi-data-challenges/cosipy-intro/README.md

 The main repository is hosted at https://github.com/cositools/cosipy

 Here we explain how cosipy works internally, including the statistical analysis.
-We also end with a note on the next steps for cosipy, in the context of the second COSI data challenge release.
+We also end with a note on the next steps for cosipy.

 For the cosipy installation and usage instructions please refer to the main [cosipy documentation](https://cositools.github.io/cosipy/).